 Marti A. Baker, Network Privacy & Compliance Consultant

 Melissa Kleine, Chief Quality and Compliance Officer, Community Home Health

 Emily Rogers, Director of Human Resources, Community Westview Hospital

 e-mail Emily Rogers

 Leslee Lantz, Director of Corporate Compliance, Community Howard Regional Health

 Beth Wilhelm, Director, Risk Management and Safety, Community Physician Network

 Jackie Smith, Network Privacy & Compliance Officer

 VI.
 Instructions for Revoking an Authorization:

-You may revoke an authorization to access, use or disclose your PHI, in writing, except: 1) to the extent that action has been taken in reliance on the authorization or 2) if the authorization was obtained as a condition of obtaining insurance coverage and other law provides the insurer with the right to contest a claim under the policy.
+You may revoke an authorization to access, use or disclose your PHI, in writing, except: 1) to the extent that action has been taken in reliance on the authorization or 2) if the authorization was obtained as a condition of obtaining insurance coverage and the insurer is questioning a claim under the policy.
 Your written revocation must include the date of the authorization, the name of the person or organization authorized to receive the PHI, your signature and the date you signed the revocation.
-Written revocation must be addressed to: Health Information Management, Release of Information, 1500 N. Ritter Ave., Indianapolis, IN 46219.
+Written revocation must be addressed to: Health Information Management, Release of Information, 1500 N. Ritter Ave., Indianapolis, IN 46219 or Corporate HIM Director, Community Howard Regional Health, 3500 S. Lafountain Street, Kokomo, IN 46904.
 Such revocation will not be effective until received by the Network.